-BIOL 450 4 W Philosophy of Origins
+BIOL 450 Philosophy of Origins

 Historical and current issues relating to special creation and evolution models of origins.
 Biological, geological, and paleontological evidence and potential explanations along with the theological and scientific implications of various interpretations.
 Limited to students with senior standing majoring in biology and environmental studies who will graduate in the current calendar year.
-Applies to the Science and Society general education requirement.
-Prerequisite: BIOL
+Prerequisite: BIOL 112+111+113.